Ioannis-Raptis/flask_nlp_docker/README.md

 Finally we Dockerize our application.

-To run, build (or download) the image: docker build -t ioannisid/flask_nlp .
+To run the app, first download the image: docker pull  ioannisid/flask_nlp
 Then run it with:
 docker run -p 8080:8080 ioannisid/flask_nlp
+Go to http://localhost:8080/ in your browser.
+There you have it :)